mr-kingshuk/rishi-portfolio-client/README.md

 ## User Pages

 ### **Note:** The following video contains *audio commentary* explaining the features and functionality.
-Please unmute the video for a complete understanding.
+### Please unmute the video for a complete understanding.
+If you find it too fast, you can reduce playback speed to 0.75x or 0.5x.

 https://github.com/user-attachments/assets/1bdd69e1-55ac-4b03-a468-b0b26c7397f7